mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 When parsing a SenderData struct as part of message decryption, the recipient
-MUST verify that the LeafNodeRef indicated in the `sender` field identifies a
+MUST verify that the leaf index indicated in the `leaf_index` field identifies a
-member of the group.
+non-blank node.

 # Ratchet Tree Operations